Allari Priyudu: Plot

 Kavita and Lalita are dearest friends.
 They've been living together ever since Lalita's father died while trying to save Kavita from being crushed by a machine on a construction site.
 Lalita has been secretly writing poems to thrill her family and especially Kavita.
 Meanwhile, Raja is a lower-class musician who stays in a rental house along with his friends with a band owned by Babu Mohan.
 He lies to his grandmother saying he has a big job, but he believes that one day his band will become popular.
 He one day comes across one of Lalita's poems and falls in love with her.
-He writes a letter to Lalita stating how beautiful her poem was, she too falls for him after reading it.
-They both write letters to each other expressing their loving feelings.
+He writes a letter to Lalita stating how beautiful her poem was, and over time she too falls for him.
+They both write letters to each other expressing their feelings and eventually wanting to meet each other.
 However, Raja and Lalita get into a series of clashes without knowing they are the lovers who are writing the letters to each other.
 Lalita soon finds out that her lover is Raja, but when she is about to propose to him, she finds out that Kavita had fallen in love with him.
-Not wanting to ruin her relationship with Kavita, she tells Kavita to act like the lady who writes letters to Raja.
-Raja mistakes Kavita to be the one writing the poems as they both fall in love.
-The rest of the story deals with whether Raja ever finds out that Lalita was the one writing the poems and letters to him.
+Not wanting to ruin her relationship with Kavita, she tells Kavita to act like the lady who wrote the letters to Raja.
+Raja believes it and falls in love with Kavita.
+The rest of the story deals with whether Raja finds out that Lalita was the one writing the poems and letters to him.
 What will be Kavita's reaction when she finds the truth?
 This question forms the climax.